Confusion over re-opening of House of Mercy homeless shelter

 Vazquez Simmons says the administration has been meeting with state officials in the past few weeks — but again — details are not clear.

 “How do we inform our residents, what’s happening, what additional services are they going to provide?
-Because what happened here, we can’t ignore what happened,” she said
+Because of what happened here, we can’t ignore what happened,” she said.

 Nathaniel Jeanpierre III is the resident who was taken into custody in connection to the fatal attack.